-Please contact the instructors, Dr. Brewer-Deluce (danielle.brewer-deluce@uwo.ca) or Dr. Wood (katelyn.wood@uwo.ca) directly.
-We're very happy to work with you to find a solution to problems you are encountering.
+Please contact the instructor, Dr. Brewer-Deluce directly at danielle.brewer-deluce@uwo.ca.
+I'm very happy to work with you to find a solution to problems you are encountering.
 This is a challenging course, and we're in the midst of a challenging year.
-Please do not feel like you are alone, and please reach out for help.
+Please do not feel like you are alone, and please reach out for help if you need it.

-Whenever possible please use your UWO email address to avoid spam blocking etc. and note the course code (Kin 2222, HS 2300, Nursing 1330) in the email subject line
+Whenever possible please use your UWO email address to avoid spam blocking etc. and include the course code (Kin 3222, HS3200) in the email subject line.